 Medicare Supplement Plan G benefits are nearly identical to those Medicare Supplement Plan F offers, except that Plan G doesn’t cover the Medicare Part B deductible.
 The standard Medicare Part B deductible for 2021 is $203.
 Once your out-of-pocket expenses get to the deductible amount, you pay 20% of Medicare-approved amount for Part B services and supplies.
 Medigap Plan G may be a good choice for beneficiaries who want broad coverage, but don’t want or need the Medicare Part B deductible benefit.

 A high-deductible Plan G is now available in some states.
 It does not cover the Medicare Part B deductible but the Part B deductible will count towards fulfilling the Plan G high deductible.

 Although Medicare Supplement Plan G benefits are standardized and will be the same no matter which insurer you buy from, availability and costs for this plan will depend on where you live and how the insurance company prices its Medigap premiums.
 States are not required to offer this plan, and insurers may charge different premiums for the same benefits.

-To see a side-by-side comparison of Medigap plan benefits, use our Medigap plan benefit chart.
+To see a side-by-side comparison of Medigap insurance plan benefits, use our Medigap insurance plan benefit chart.

-Medicare Supplement Plan F and C will not be available to new Medicare beneficiaries after January 1, 2020.
-If you already have either of these two plans (or the high deductible version of Plan F) or are covered by one of these plans before January 1, 2020, you’ll be able to keep your plan.
+Medicare Supplement Plan F and C are no longer available to new Medicare beneficiaries after January 1, 2020.
+If you already have either of these two plans (or the high deductible version of Plan F) or were covered by one of these plans before January 1, 2020, you’ll be able to keep your plan.
 If you were eligible for Medicare before January 1, 2020, but not yet enrolled, you may be able to buy one of these plans.
-Otherwise, generally only 8 Medicare Supplement plans will be available to you.
+Otherwise, generally only 8 Medicare Supplement insurance plans will be available to you.